Book – Declutter Your Mind (How to Stop Worrying, Relieve Anxiety, and Eliminate Negative Thinking) (Summary)

 Published in – 2016

-Declutter Your Mind will be of great help if you recognize any or all of the below hurdles in your life.
+Declutter Your Mind will significantly help if you recognize any or all of the hurdles below.

-1) If you are constantly worrying about things you can’t control and lose precious time overthinking about them.
+1) If you constantly worry about things you can’t control and lose precious time overthinking them.

-2) If you have experienced times of high stress, agitation, anxiety, and even depression as a result of mental overwhelm.
+2) If you have experienced high stress, agitation, anxiety, and even depression due to mental overwhelm.

-3) If you are struggling to change your priorities, learn to manage and understand your thoughts so they don’t rule your life.
+3) If you struggle to change your priorities, learn to manage and understand your thoughts so they don’t rule your life.

 About The Book –

 Though we can’t keep our mental house free from clutter at all times, we can impact our thoughts enough to improve the quality of our life and happiness with the help of strategies shared in Declutter Your Mind.

 The author claims to teach us the habits, actions, and mindsets we can use to clean up the mental clutter that might be holding us back from being more focused and mindful.